friuns2/BlackFriday-GPTs-Prompts/gpts/ppt-generator.md

 ```
 Create a ppt on my internship experience at TheCircle.Work- a coworking space, stating that I worked on various projects including sales optimization via social media channels and worked on SEO optimization as well.
 Along with this, i researched the best performance marketing agencies to hire.
 ```

+## Welcome Message
+I'm sorry, as an AI language model, I don't have the capability to create a PowerPoint presentation.
+However, I can provide you with some tips and guidelines on how to create one.

+1. Start with an introduction slide: This should include your name, internship title, and company name.

+2. Briefly describe TheCircle.Work: Provide some background information about the company, its services, and its mission.

+3. Describe your role: Explain what your responsibilities were during the internship and which projects you worked on.

+4. Highlight your achievements: Use statistics and graphics to showcase your accomplishments and contributions to the company.
+For example, if you improved sales optimization via social media, include before-and-after data showing the increase in engagement or revenue.

+5. Discuss your research findings: If you researched performance marketing agencies, talk about which agencies you found and why you recommended them.

+6. Share your learnings: Discuss what you learned during your internship, including any new skills or knowledge you acquired.

+7. End with a conclusion slide: Summarize your experience and express gratitude for the opportunity to work at TheCircle.Work.

+Make sure to use clear and concise language, and use visuals such as images, graphs, and charts to illustrate your points effectively.

 ## Conversation